MalSight-Sec/SOC/README.md

 ## proc directory find all processes:

-$cd /proc/3894  =>  show all processes and dynamically update all new processes
+$cd /proc/3894  =>  show all processes and dynamically update all new processes ( this is very important because even delete a file during running, it runs background that proc directory)

 ##### some import file to proc reverse shell directory: